 Mama June Shannon, star of the TLC show, "Here Comes Honey Boo Boo," credited a low-carb ketogenic-style diet for her stunning 120-pound weight loss.

-A swimsuit-clad Mama June showed off her slimmed-down physique in a Twitter photo posted by a fan, who saw her vacationing in Panama City, Florida.
+A swimsuit-clad Mama June showed off her slimmed-down physique in a Twitter photo posted by a fan (see above), who saw her vacationing in Panama City, Florida.

-Mama June lost 120 pounds and shed six dress sizes by cutting back on high-carb fare such as sugary sodas and doughnuts and eating chicken, baked foods and snacking on cheese cubes.
+Mama June lost 120 pounds and shed six dress sizes by cutting back on high-carb fare such as sugary sodas and doughnuts and eating chicken, baked foods and snacking on cheese cubes, Celebrity Health reported.

 Shannon, who once tipped the scales at 400 pounds, is a lot slimmer, but has no desire to become super-skinny.
 She insists she was never ashamed of her appearance, even when she was obese.